-Set up Singular for your Business
+Set up Singular

 Integrate the SDK/S2S

-Singular has SDK versions for iOS, Android, Unity, and React, as well as for websites, and a server-to-server integration option.
+Singular has SDK versions for iOS, Android, Unity, Flutter, and React, as well as for websites, kids' apps, and a server-to-server integration option.

 To test your integration, you will run your app on a test device and trigger user events.
-Use the SDK Console within the Singular web app to ensure the SDK is reporting events to Singular servers properly.
+Use the Testing Console within the Singular web app to ensure the SDK is reporting events to Singular servers properly.

-Important: During your SDK setup, you should be defining the business events you want to track.
+During your SDK setup, you should be defining the business events you want to track.

-Set up Apple Search Ads
+Apple Search Ads